openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

     <div>
       <div>A Bridge.</div>
       <div>Incorrect.
 This term refers to a similar concept in traditional
-        networking referring to a device that connects two LANs that use the same network protocol.</div>
+        networking, namely, a device that connects two LANs that use the *same* network protocol.</div>
     </div>
   </devsite-multiple-choice>
 </div>